Kwasi Amoako Atta

 Kwasi Amoako-Attah (born 5 August 1951) is a Ghanaian lawyer, management consultant and politician.
 He is the Member of Parliament of the Atiwa West constituency in the Eastern Region of Ghana.
 He is a member of the New Patriotic Party and, as of 2017.
-He is currently Ghana's Minister for Roads and Highways.
+He is a former Ghana's Minister for Roads and Highways.

 Early life and education

 Kwesi Amoako Atta was born on 5 August 1951 at Akyem-Awenare in the Eastern Region of Ghana.
 He attended Abuakwa State College where he received his GCE Ordinary Level certificate and continued to Tarkwa Senior High School for his GCE Advanced Level certificate.
 He obtained a Bachelor of Science degree in Administration from the University of Ghana, Legon.
 He then proceeded to the Ghana School of Law, Makola and was called to the Ghana Bar in 2002.
 He obtained an Executive Master of Business Administration from the University of Ghana.